kaddome/kaddo-docs/epics/01_Registration.md

 # 01 - Registration

 ## Description
-An user wants to sign up in Hoozad
+As a non-user I want to register wants to sign up in hoozad to share my delivery details to other people

 ## Acceptance criteria